Best whitening toothpaste for a brighter smile in 2023, approved by dentists and tested by us

 How long does it take to whiten teeth?

-It can take up to two to six weeks to see a noticeable difference in the color of your teeth when using a whitening toothpaste for the first time.
+It can take up to two to six weeks to see a noticeable difference in the colour of your teeth when using a whitening toothpaste for the first time.
 While these whitening toothpastes did have some positive effects in as little as four weeks, you shouldn't expect to see results quickly.

-"If stain removing toothpaste is used every day, the stains should start to fade in a matter of weeks, depending on the severity of staining," says Dr Patel.
+"If stain-removing toothpaste is used every day, the stains should start to fade in a matter of weeks, depending on the severity of staining," says Dr Patel.
 However, if you're wondering how often you should brush your teeth to see results, it's best to continue brushing twice a day.

 Does charcoal toothpaste work?

-There is little evidence that charcoal toothpaste works as an effective whitener, a 2017 review from University of Maryland School of Dentistry found.
+There is little evidence that charcoal toothpaste works as an effective whitener, a review from the University of Maryland School of Dentistry found.
 It's become a popular product in recent years with activated charcoal hitting the dental care shelves of pharmacies and supermarkets worldwide - but it's not all it's cracked up to be.

-The review urges dentists to warn patients away from exclusively using charcoal-based toothpastes due to the possible risks of the abrasive compounds which can wear down the enamel on your teeth, exposing them to sensitivity.
-Rather than being a way to prevent yellow teeth, this damage can cause teeth to discolor further.
+The review urges dentists to warn patients away from exclusively using charcoal-based toothpaste due to the possible risks of the abrasive compounds which can wear down the enamel on your teeth, exposing them to sensitivity.
+Rather than being a way to prevent yellow teeth, this damage can cause teeth to discolour further.
 They warn that charcoal particles have been known to gather in the cracks of older teeth as well, leading to darker-appearing teeth in general.

 Perhaps more worryingly though, some evidence included in the review found that charcoal kinds of toothpaste could contribute to tooth decay over time as they lack fluoride, the essential compound in regular toothpaste that protects tooth enamel.